Common poppy

 Roeddech chi yn gwybod?

-Immortalised in poetry, the Common poppy famously turned the battlefields of the Somme into a place of remembrance: the blood-red of the Poppies mirroring the atrocities of war.
-But its association with blood and new life harks back to the Egyptians and Romans who made garlands of Common poppies to celebrate the gods and ensure the fertility of their crops.
+Immortalised in poetry, the common poppy famously turned the battlefields of the Somme into a place of remembrance: the blood-red of the poppies mirroring the atrocities of war.
+But its association with blood and new life harks back to the Egyptians and Romans who made garlands of common poppies to celebrate the gods and ensure the fertility of their crops.